EvaMaeRey/ggplot2-extension-cookbook/README.md

 setting which I was in through early 2020 but when I moved to a primarily analytic role at West Point — where the volume of analysis was simply higher and turn around times needed to be faster — I felt the problem much more acutely.
+(Overnight, I went from weak preference for geom\_col - to strong preference for geom\_bar\!)

-Extension seemed to offer the solution to the problem and it’s application seemed more pressing.
+Extension seemed to offer the solution to the problem and it’s application seemed more pressing in an analyst role.

-However, to get the desired magical ggplot2 behavior that I was seeking, just for one geom took many months (about a year) facing failure and frustration along the way.
-If I weren’t so convinced of the efficiency gains that it would eventually yeild, I’d likely have given up.
+However, to get the desired magical ggplot2 behavior that I was seeking, just for one geom took many months (most of 2020) facing failure and frustration along the way.
+If I weren’t so convinced of the efficiency gains that it would eventually yield, I’d likely have given up.

 Now, recognizing this, I think there is space for more ggplot2 extension reference materials targeted at seasoned ggplot2 and R users. *ggplot2